JalpaM/ReusableComponent/README.md

 ## Install Dependency

-Run `nom install` to download  the project dependency.
+Run `npm install` to download  the project dependency.
 It will store in node_modules.